in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 Similarly, when you try to talk to a system that uses a different message format or a language, you need an adapter to translate messages.

-An interesting example is communication between a Java program and a web service.
+An interesting example is a communication between a Java program and a web service.
 Before sending out the data to the service, we need to convert the object into XML or JSON format.
 We are implementing the Adapter pattern!

 #### The Flyweight Pattern

 Let's consider a few scenarios
 - Creation of an object takes a lot of time and involves multiple instances
 - Each instance of an object occupies a lot of memory
-- Some objects might be used several times across same application with same values
+- Some objects might be used several times across the same application with the same values

-In these scenarios, you might not want to create a new instance everytime it is needed.
+In these scenarios, you might not want to create a new instance every time it is needed.

 How about caching an instance and reusing it when needed?